sushantpadha/valiant-valkyries/README.md

 ## Development

 1. Install [poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer)
+    *Note: The project has been update to work with Poetry 2*

 2. Change config for venv to be created in project instead of cache folder
    ```sh